If you're travelling towards the city on Kingsford Smith Drive, your commute is now much more enjoyable.

 Bretts Wharf Plaza

-Bretts Wharf Plaza provides a new open space that connects Racecourse Road retail and dining precinct to the new Lores Bonney Riverwalk, Portside and Northshore Hamilton.
+Bretts Wharf Plaza provides an open space that connects Racecourse Road retail and dining precinct to the Lores Bonney Riverwalk, Portside and Northshore Hamilton.

-Fans of Brisbane's popular heritage trails can now walk along a new heritage trail which focuses on the rich history of the local Hamilton area.
+Fans of Brisbane's popular heritage trails can now walk along a heritage trail that focuses on the rich history of the local Hamilton area.